Babali42/DrumBeatRepo/README.md

 # 🥁 Drum Beat Repository
 *A library of drum patterns for music lovers / Une bibliothèque rythmique pour les mélomanes 🎵*

-Welcome to **Drum Beat Repository**, a web-based project for musicians, producers, and developers to explore and create drum patterns.
+Welcome to **Drum Beat Repository**, a web-based project for musicians and producers to explore and create drum patterns.
 Built with **Angular** and the **Web Audio API**, this interactive tool delivers a smooth, in-browser drum sequencing experience.

 👉 **Try it now:** [www.drumbeatrepo.com](https://www.drumbeatrepo.com/#/)